 We are used to a funeral being the final ceremony and last chance to say goodbye.
 But there may be times when a funeral is not appropriate – for example, many people now donate their bodies to medical science.
 Or there may be times when emotion at the time of a sudden death is so raw that the funeral seems meaningless and inadequate.

-This has be brought into sharp focus with the current COVID-19 lockdown.
+This was brought into sharp focus during the COVID-19 lockdown.